kraloveckey/venom/README.md

 * [`ScanCannon`](https://github.com/johnnyxmas/ScanCannon) - POSIX-compliant BASH script to quickly enumerate large networks by calling `masscan` to quickly identify open ports and then `nmap` to gain details on the systems/services on those ports.
 * [`scanless`](https://github.com/vesche/scanless) - Utility for using websites to perform port scans on your behalf so as not to reveal your own IP.
 * [`XRay`](https://github.com/evilsocket/xray) - Network (sub)domain discovery and reconnaissance automation tool.
+* [`WatchYourLAN`](https://github.com/aceberg/WatchYourLAN) -  Lightweight network IP scanner.
+Can be used to notify about new hosts and monitor host online/offline history.
 * [`zmap`](https://zmap.io/) - Open source network scanner that enables researchers to easily perform Internet-wide network studies.

 ### Network Traffic Replay and Editing Tools